-Photo of the flag of Japan
+Photo of the Flag of Japan

 Meaning of the Flag of Japan

 The origin of the flag is somewhat unknown.
-Some legends claim that during the Mongol invasion in the 13th century, a Buddhist priest named Nichiren gave a flag with a red circle to the shogun.
+Some legends state that during the Mongol invasion in the 13th century, a Buddhist priest named Nichiren gave a flag with a red circle to the shogun.

-Hinomaru - all about the japan flag
+Hinomaru - Everything about the Flag of Japan

 History of the Flag of Japan